varun-soul/CBSE_schools_scraper/README.md

 This is my first proper python project so I am not sure what mistakes I have made or how the code could be made to run faster.
 It takes about 4 hours on my machine to scrape through all the 30k CBSE schools.

 Please feel free to suggest any improvements :3

+(NOTE: The ipynb is the same code as the .py file, I was just testing code there)